 Distribution of the two species of salmonids (of varied age classes) tagged in our study varied within the plume array, as more yearling Chinook salmon were detected on the terminal sub-array than steelhead or subyearling Chinook salmon.
 Fisher et al. reviewed data from juvenile salmonid trawls along the west coast and concluded that subyearling Chinook salmon were mostly distributed closer to shore in shallow water.
 This is consistent with our findings that most subyearling Chinook salmon were detected on the plume array north of the Columbia River and their distribution was skewed toward the shallower water off the beach.
 Given the large number of smolts in our study that were last detected on the terminal sub-array (located along the 100 m depth contour), it is possible that some fish move on to migrate over deeper water beyond the continental shelf, which is generally considered to be at the 200 m depth contour.
 Past studies have also found distributions of yearling Chinook salmon similar to our study [33, 45], while others report yearling Chinook salmon being distributed somewhat closer to shore .
 Many other studies, however, have shown inconsistencies in catch densities and distribution patterns of juvenile salmonids in the Columbia River plume across seasonal and annual sampling periods [24, 43, 44].
 Burla et al. suggested yearling Chinook salmon are likely to spend more time in the overall low-salinity plume habitat, staying closer to shore before moving north in May to July, whereas steelhead use the plume to quickly disperse from coastal habitats.
 However, De Robertis et al. found that yearling Chinook salmon were abundant throughout the entire plume.

-).
+Due to attenuation of acoustic signals in marine environments, the detection range of JSATS was reduced in saltwater compared to freshwater (by approximately 50%; McMichael et al. ).
 We suspect the plume array detection efficiency was considerably lower compared to the arrays located at the river mouth because the spacing between receivers was larger in the plume array (approximately 3 km versus 150 m in the river) and the water within the plume array was more saline.
 Therefore, many tagged fish likely passed the box-shaped plume array undetected.
 In range testing conducted in the plume in 2009 with the receiver deployed in approximately 55 m of water, we determined that detection efficiency averaged about 20% at 100 m and between 5% and 10% at 150 m, while the greatest distance for valid detections of a JSATS transmitter occurred 250 m away from the receiver.
 These detection efficiencies are approximately half of those we have measured in freshwater and will be an important consideration in future array designs in plume and marine environments.
 Other studies have speculated that salmon smolts utilized waters nearer the surface in the plume [34, 43], and it is possible that fish closer to the surface (farther from the receivers near the sea floor) were not detected as efficiently as those travelling at greater depth.
 For example, a larger percentage of the subyearling Chinook salmon (26%) estimated to have left the river were detected on the plume array than either yearling Chinook salmon (16%) or steelhead (10%).
 From these data we might conclude that the deeper travelling subyearling Chinook salmon were closest to the relative position of the receivers in the water column and steelhead were farthest as they migrated closer to the surface, with the yearling Chinook salmon at intermediate depth.
 It is also possible that the tendency for subyearling Chinook salmon to migrate more slowly and closer to shore in areas where the total depth of the water was relatively shallow may have increased the detection efficiency of their transmitters.